King George in King George County, Virginia — The American South (Mid-Atlantic)

 Erected 2016 by Department of Historic Resources.
 (Marker Number EP-8.)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Government & Politics • War of 1812.
-In addition, it is included in the Former U.S. Presidents: #03 Thomas Jefferson, the Former U.S. Presidents: #04 James Madison, and the Virginia Department of Historic Resources series lists.
+In addition, it is included in the Former U.S. Presidents: #03 Thomas Jefferson, the Former U.S. Presidents: #04 James Madison, and the Virginia Department of Historic Resources (DHR) series lists.
 A significant historical date for this entry is March 16, 1751.

 Related marker.
 Click here for another marker that is related to this marker.
 This marker replaces Birthplace of Madison which was previously at this exact location.

-Photographed By Allen C. Browne, April 1, 2016
+Photographed by Allen C. Browne, April 1, 2016

 3. James Madison